Xianyang: Administrative divisions

-Chinese Bureau of Statistics lists the urban population of the city at 316,641 (1990 Census), rising to 814,625 (2000 Census), and 835,648 in 2010 Census.
+The Chinese Bureau of Statistics lists the urban population of the city at 316,641 in the 1990 Census, rising to 814,625 on the 2000 Census, and to 835,648 in the 2010 Census.

 Climate

 Xianyang sits in the central part of the Guanzhong Basin in Shaanxi Province.
 The terrain steps down from north to south, with distinct elevation gradients and clear topographic boundaries.
 The Loess Plateau and adjacent plains dominate the landscape.
 The highest point within the city is Shimen Mountain in the northeast, reaching 1,826 m, while the lowest point lies at the Qīnghé exit in Dacheng Town, Sanyuan County, at 366 m.

 The northern part is part of the southern edge of the Loess Plateau, generally delineated by the Jing River.
 The southwest features loess hills and ravines, while the northeast consists of eroded loess gullies and low-to-mid hills.
 The central and southern parts form the Wei River Plain, a flat and largely erosion-free segment of the Guanzhong Plain.
 This basin is further divided into the Jing–Wei alluvial plain and the loess plateau, arranged in descending terraces from north to south.

 Surface water is primarily composed of river runoff and groundwater.
 All rivers belong to the Wei River tributary of the Yellow River.
 The main tributaries within Xianyang are the Qishui, Xinhe, Fenghe, Jinghe, and Shichuan rivers, with the Jinghe being the most significant, forming two major drainage systems: Jinghe and Wei River.
 Groundwater is richer in the south and poorer in the north.
 Prolonged drought and over-extraction of groundwater have led to the drying of some rivers and ponds, and a continuous decline in groundwater levels.
 Although there is substantial transit water, its utilization remains challenging due to uneven distribution of surface and groundwater.